colorlessenergy/colorlessenergy.github.io/_posts/2018-09-02-what-is-array-reduce-in-javascript.md

 * the index of the element
 * the original array being looped through

-## Practical uses of filter in JavaScript
+## Practical uses of reduce in JavaScript

 #### Math operation to simplify to one element